A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Introduction

 Given the importance of shared information and intentions during collaboration \citep{Sebanz2006,Bauer2008} and the need for natural communication in socially interactive robots \citep{Fong2003}, communication is an essential part of HRI.
 Robots should interpret human communications and convey information clearly and naturally.
 Therefore, it is necessary to define the communication type that best suits each context, considering human perceptions and communication performance and efficiency, to satisfactorily achieve the interaction goals in a natural, intuitive way.

-To develop robots that interact with humans, we need an extensive study of aspects related to their interaction and communication.
-This work investigates how the communication type affects human-virtual-agent interactions.
-We compare using only explicit communication with mixed explicit-implicit communications to observe the effects on task- and human-related outcomes.
-The goal is to provide insights, based on scientifically-sound empirical data, about human-virtual-agent interactions and experimental procedures that will serve as a stepping-stone for further works on the development of techniques for intuitive communication in HRI.
+To develop robots and virtual agents to interact with humans, we need an extensive study of aspects related to their interaction and communication.
+In their review, Natarajan \emph{et al}.~\citep{Natarajan2023} included communication on the list of the grand challenges in human-robot collaboration, mentioning specifically that which modality to use is still an open question.
+This work aims to address the following question: \begin{quote} \emph{How does the combination of explicit and implicit communication modalities affect human-artificial-agent interactions when compared to explicit communication?} \end{quote} With that goal, we compared using only explicit communication with mixed explicit-implicit communications to observe the effects on task-related outcomes and in human perceptions towards a virtual agent.
+Following up on the results of this first experiment, we conducted a second one to investigate how the task difficulty affects the impact of the communication configuration in a human-robot interaction.
+The goal is to provide insights, based on scientifically-sound empirical data, about human-artificial-agent interactions and experimental procedures that will serve as a stepping-stone for further works on the development of techniques for intuitive communication in HRI.